victorcerutti/raspikid/README.md

 3. Generate the barcode with an online generator (ex: https://barcode.tec-it.com/en/Code128?data=BUNNY)
 4. Save and print the image.
 Be creative !
 5. It should now work !

+# Usage
+The program should start after booting the raspberry.
+You can use simple barcode command as input to PAUSE or STOP the movie.
+You can also send SHUTDOWN to close the app and shut the pi down.

 # Credits